morgvanny/WEST-SE-073123-Lectures/phase-4/08-auth/README.md

 ## Learning Goals

-- Demonstrate Flask Routing and Views
-- Review Context
-  - Request Hooks
-  - Demonstrate Creating a Response
-    - Status Codes
-  - Demonstrate Accessing URL Params
-- Demonstrate Flask SQLAlchemy
-  - Review Models
-  - Demonstrate Migrating in Flask
-  - Demonstrate Seeding
-  - Demonstrate Querying / Serving Resources
+- Demonstrate using cookies
-  - Demonstrate the Flask Shell
+- Demonstrate using sessions
+- Learn how signing up, signing in, and authorizing requests works

 ## Lecture Topics

-- Flask Routing and Views
-- Flask Application Structure
-- SQLAlechmy in Flask
+- Flask Authorization
-- CRUD
-- REST